inf380p/fall2021/_posts/IMBLAH/2021-10-20-IMBLAH-first-trinket-post.md

 print(avg_PM25('OH'))
 ```

-In this case, when using split method returns a list.
+In this case, when using split method, it returns a list.